amhallam/EmailVerifier/README.md

 # Email Verifier ( Validate Emails API )
-The best real time email verifier with API
+The best and most popular real time email verifier with API

 The best email finder and verifier with real time API provided by https://minelead.io/search/